Deepika-Sharma08/Object-detection-MRCNN-Yolo/README.md

 **These problems are seemingly difficult to solve and I've personally known/experienced such problems where it took 3 months time to get a reasonable solution :)**

-** Note: This solution does not include training any Deep Learning model for detecting empty spaces in Retail shelves, instead I have put efforts in making use of functionalities of existing vision libraries and pre-trained models to valiate if a solution can be build to handle this problem.
+** Note: This solution does not include training any Deep Learning model for detecting empty spaces in Retail shelves, instead I have put efforts in making use of functionalities of existing computer vision libraries and pre-trained models to validate if a solution can be build to handle this problem.

 ## Notebook Structure